 - Be added to the ‘new recruits’ list-

 - Attend the ‘beginning-of-the-year recruitment event’.
-You will meet the Pack leadership, and your son(s) will meet the active boys in the unit plus other new recruits.
+You will meet the Pack leadership, and your child will meet the active scouts in the unit plus other new recruits.
 You will fill out your hardcopy paperwork and provide your contact details here as well-

-- Be introduced to your son’s Den Leader, who will share with you information regarding the first Den meeting of the year-
+- Be introduced to your child’s Den Leader, who will share with you information regarding the first Den meeting of the year-

-- Get your son his uniform, accessories and handbook at the Council Trading Post
+- Get your child their uniform, accessories and handbook at the Council Trading Post

 - Get officially registered, here